 Like Nestlé and ADM, Defendant Cargill's Position Paper on cocoa industry labor explicitly states that “[a]busive treatment towards children in agriculture or in any other industry is not acceptable.”
 Cargill’s International Code of Conduct also states that Cargill will “comply with the letter and spirit of all applicable . . . laws designed to accomplish equal and fair opportunities in employment.”

 After first filing their case against Nestle, Cargill and Archer Daniels Midland in 2005, the former child slaves faced a protracted legal onslaught when their case was initially dismissed by the trial court.
 They ultimately prevailed in the Ninth Circuit Court of Appeals on September 14, 2014.
 The Appeals Court rejected the companies’ arguments that corporations could not be sued under international law and that the former child slaves were required to prove that Nestle, Cargill and Archer Daniels Midland specifically sought to use child slaves, not just knowingly benefited from child slavery, as the companies argued.
 The case was sent back to the trial court to determine whether the Plaintiffs could satisfy the new jurisdictional standard set by the Supreme Court in Kiobel v.
 Royal Dutch Petroleum Co. that requires foreign plaintiffs suing under the Alien Tort Statute, a law dating to 1787 and allowing suits under the “law of nations,” to show that their case “touches and concerns” the United States.

 Plaintiffs filed their Second Amended Complaint on July 14, 2016 arguing their case satisfies the new jurisdictional standard set by Kiobel and plaintiffs and filed their opposition to defendants' motions to dismiss the case on November 7, 2016.
-A hearing on the Motions to Dismiss will be held in January 2017.
+On March 10, 2017 an Order was issued granting the motion to dismiss.
+IRA will appeal.